meain/yaq/README.md

 # ![icon](./assets/icon48.png) Yeeha

 Browser extension to do LLM stuff.
+Ask questions about a blog, press release or a YouTube video.

 https://github.com/user-attachments/assets/1680801a-7b0e-4564-bfa6-e5ede583a71e